hyperspy/hyperspy/doc/user_guide/model.rst

     >>> # We must use a general non-linear optimizer
     >>> m.fit(optimizer='Nelder-Mead', loss_function=my_custom_function)

-If the optimizer requires a gradient estimation function, it can be similarly passed, using the following signature:
+If the optimizer requires an analytical gradient function, it can be similarly passed, using the following signature:

 .. code-block:: python